Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

 === "JRE"

-    This is the documentation for the Amplitude Analytics Java SDK.
+    This is the documentation for the **Amplitude Analytics Java SDK**.
 This is not the Android SDK.
 See the full documentation at [Java SDK](../java/).

     !!!info "Table of Contents"
         1. [Initialize the library](#initialize-the-library_4)